elvisleng3/machineLearning/README.md

 # machineLearning

 I am in a group with Weihao Zeng, Yue Cheng, Xin Su.
 We took the Avito Demand Prediction Challenge.
-You can find more about the challenge in (https://www.kaggle.com/c/avito-demand-prediction/submissions?sortBy=date&group=all&page=1)
+You can find more about the challenge at (https://www.kaggle.com/c/avito-demand-prediction/submissions?sortBy=date&group=all&page=1)
 Because of the humongous data size, we had to run our model on AWS EC2 instance.
 Setting up the instance was quite a journey, so to those who may use AWS EC2 with python and H2O, I am going to attach my setups for my instance.